Crested Gecko Setup Introduction

 - An enclosure with room to move around.
 Many people feel that young crested geckos are more comfortable in small enclosures such as small Kritter Keepers, plastic shoeboxes (with holes) or even glass jars.
 Few if any would recommend anything smaller.
 Even babies need more room than there is in a plastic sandwich-sized tupperware box.

 That is basically it.
-In the other subpages of the Housing section we will cover how to put together simple, standard and elaborate crested gecko setups, and how to choose which materials to use.
+In the other subpages of the Housing section we cover how to put together simple and basic setups, standard and typical tanks, and elaborate crested gecko terrariums, as well as guides on choosing materials to use.